shenqq377/shenqq377.github.io/_pages/about.md

 <font size=6 color=BLUE>This page is under construction...</font>

-I am currently a postdoctoral research fellow of EAGLE Lab, Zhejiang University, working with Prof. [Haishuai Wang](https://openreview.net/profile?id=~Haishuai_Wang2).
+I am currently a postdoctoral research fellow at Zhejiang University, working with Prof. [Haishuai Wang](https://openreview.net/profile?id=~Haishuai_Wang2).
 I also work closely with Dr. [Shu Kong](https://aimerykong.github.io/) and Dr. [Yanan Li](https://yananlix1.github.io/).
 Before that, I was an assistant research fellow at Zhejiang Lab.
 I completed my Ph.D. from the University of Edinburgh, supervised by Prof. [David Laurenson](https://scholar.google.co.uk/citations?hl=en&user=jFrg7ikAAAAJ&view_op=list_works&sortby=pubdate).

 My research interests lie in computer vision and machine learning, with a specific focus on instance detection in robotics and transfer learning in healthcare applications.